nRF Cloud P-GPS

 Note

-The storage base address must be aligned to a flash memory page boundary.
+The storage base address must be aligned to the flash memory page boundary.

 Time

 The proper operation of the P-GPS subsystem depends on an accurate sense of time.
 For use cases where a cloud connection can be established easily, use the Date-Time library with NTP enabled.
-Otherwise, a battery-backed real-time clock calendar chip must be used so that accurate time is available regardless of cloud availability after reset.
+Otherwise, use a battery-backed real-time clock calendar chip so that accurate time is available regardless of cloud availability after reset.

 Requesting and processing P-GPS data